EvictionLab/eviction-lab-website/content/eviction-tracking/gainesville-fl.md

 Note: Data collection in Alachua County is currently on hold as we switch to a different data source.

-More detail on eviction protections in Florida can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/fl/).

 {{</ report_intro >}}